 If our INTJ friends starred in their own television show, it would be reminiscent of Adam Ruins Everything.
 Logic and rationality is overrated — particularly when it comes to magic fairy dust (AKA money).
-Ever since my INTJ friend got into the stock market, my enthusiasm for stock trading has plummeted to a 52-week low.
+Ever since my INTJ friend, Prof. Plum, got into the stock market, my enthusiasm for stock trading has plummeted to a 52-week low.

 Talking about the stock market with him is like trying to go for a hike to enjoy the fresh air and scenery with a fitness trainer who nags you about staying in your fat-burning zone.